boisvenu/OoR_VRF/volunteer-approval-system/README.md

   - Prefilled approval forms are emailed at each stage.
   - Rejection triggers notification with comments.
   - A final PDF is created and emailed only after all three approvals are received.
+- **Volunteer Status Tracking**:
+  - A web app allows submitters to track progress by entering their Unique ID.
+  - Displays approval status, rejection reasons, and current approver in real-time.
 - **PDF Composition**:
   - Includes a logo, form answers, clickable waiver/background links, and an approvals table.
   - Sent as an attachment to requester, approvers, and administrative contacts.